-These dainty robin's egg blue oreo macarons are speckled with oreo crumbs and filled with a creamy oreo buttercream.
-They're stunning as an Easter dessert or any time of year.
+These robin's egg oreo macarons are coloured in a beautiful robin's egg blue colour, speckled with oreo crumbs, and filled with a creamy oreo buttercream.

 - 1 oreo cookie, finely crushed

 - 60 g unsalted butter, softened